LoriTSentman/ESM4-SOM/README.md

 [template/intel.mk](https://github.com/LoriTSentman/ESM4-SOM/blob/master/exec/templates/intel.mk).
 You may need to edit the template/intel.mk to update the compiler names or add any CPPDEF options specific to your system.
-The most common compile with optimizations on and with openmp would be
+The most common compile with optimizations on and with openMP would be
 ```bash
 cd exec
 make OPENMP=on